FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-28-What-Is-BitTorrent?.md

 ![kalicheck]({{ site.url }}{{ site.baseurl }}/assets/images/hashcheck.png)

 As we can see here, Kali Linux, an OS that we're using in other parts of this blog, hosts one of its files on the main website.
 It has a direct download link as well as a torrent file we use.
 The hash (that long alphanumeric string) is a way to check to see if what we download coincides with what the creators know to be the original form of the file.
+Pretty legitimate.

+Hopefully after reading this you have a good sense of what Bittorenting is and how it works.
+I encourage outside research on this as well.

+Thanks for reading!